terraform-ibm-modules/stack-ibm-core-security-services/reference-architectures/reference-architecture-css.md

 3. {{site.data.keyword.sysdigsecure_full_notm}}

   The {{site.data.keyword.sysdigsecure_full_notm}} instance is pre-configured with Cloud Security Posture Management (CSPM) enabled using the Configuration Aggregator features from the App Configuration instance that is also provisioned as part of this solution.
-To automate provisioning as code, you can use the [SCC Workload Protection module](https://registry.terraform.io/modules/terraform-ibm-modules/scc-workload-protection/ibm/latest){: external} from [Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+To automate provisioning, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) for [{{site.data.keyword.keymanagementserviceshort}}](https://registry.terraform.io/modules/terraform-ibm-modules/kms-all-inclusive/ibm/latest){: external}.
   ```terraform
   module "workload_protection" {
     source  = "terraform-ibm-modules/scc-workload-protection/ibm"